Rishiraj-S/sports_analytics/README.md

 # Sports Analytics Portfolio

-A collection of soccer/football analytics projects exploring players, teams, and title-winning seasons.
+A collection of sports analytics projects exploring players, teams, and title-winning seasons.
 Each project includes reproducible notebooks, clear methodology, and exportable visuals for articles and presentations.

 > If you use or adapt anything here, a ⭐ on the repo is appreciated!